slowernews/wisdom-tldr/README.md

 ###On creating imbalances

-Create imbalances in your target to get advantages and raise your chances of winning. <br>
+Create imbalances in your target to get advantage and raise chances of winning.<br>
 Use methods like [unpredictability](#on-unpredictability), [deceiving](#on-deceiving), [mirroring](#on-mirroring)
 and [bait](#on-luring).
 Some targets may require special tools.